-Pursuant to our Audit Committee Charter, related party transactions involving directors, executive officers or their immediate family members that would be required to be disclosed under SEC and Nasdaq rules must be reviewed and approved by our Audit Committee prior to the Company entering into such transactions.
+Pursuant to our Audit Committee Charter and our Code of Conduct, related party transactions involving directors, executive officers or their immediate family members that would be required to be disclosed under SEC and Nasdaq rules must be reviewed and approved by our Audit Committee prior to the Company entering into such transactions.
 Our Code of Conduct generally describes a prohibited related party transaction as one that would adversely influence an employee or director in the performance of his or her duties to the Company or one that is inconsistent with or opposed to the best interests of the Company.
 The Code of Conduct contains many standards and examples of potentially prohibited related party transactions, but the Board of Directors retains the discretion to determine whether each potential transaction is consistent with the standards described in the Code of Conduct.
 Other than the broad standards outlined in the Code of Conduct, we do not have written standards for reviewing and evaluating potential related party transactions.
 However, Directors may consider any factors that they deem consistent with their fiduciary duties to stockholders.

 On June 15, 2015, the Company entered into a lease agreement for the IMES facility with LDL, LLC.
 That lease agreement was extended for five years in fiscal 2021.
 The Company shall be entitled to extend the term of the lease for a period of an additional five years by notifying the landlord in writing of its intention to do so within six months of the expiration of the term.
 The Executive Vice President of IMES, Lee A. McIntyre III (former owner of IMES), has an ownership interest in LDL, LLC.
-The lease agreement was detailed in Note 4, Related Party Transaction, included in our Annual Report on Form 10-K filed with the SEC on August 2, 2021.
-The lease agreement provides for monthly payments over five years with total future minimum lease payments of \$0.6 million.
-Rental expense related to this lease amounted to \$0.1 million for the fiscal year ended May 29, 2021.
+Mr. McIntyre will be departing from the Company in fiscal year 2023, effective as of September 24, 2022.
+The lease agreement provides for monthly payments over five years with total future minimum lease payments of \$0.5 million.
+Rental expense related to this lease amounted to \$0.2 million for the fiscal year ended May 28, 2022.